Topographic Mapping Techniques

 This is an demonstration how to use the blocks with google photos with marked reference points and survey lines.
 The blocks are scaled and and then placed to a common landmark found both in the drawing and in the photo.
 After placing the block, the photo is then rotated to align survey line in both the photo block and the drawing.

 This is a demonstration of adding one additional photo into drawing completed in Video 11.
-How that photo is inserted determine the amount of error found in the resulting topography drawn in the next video.
+How that photo is inserted determines the amount of error found in the resulting topography drawn in the next video.

 -12.1 A second photo is inserted into the drawing.